Fraud Protection Center

 You can also take extra precautions to monitor your accounts.
 Please monitor your account activity through e-Teller, our online banking system.
 Through e-Teller, you can set up alerts on your account to send email notices for transactions on your accounts.
 We also have mobile banking available so that you can access your accounts anytime, anywhere, from your mobile phone.

 When debit card information is stolen, perpetrators often try to use the card numbers to make international purchases.
 As part of the security process, we have restricted the number of countries in which transactions may be made.
-Due to these restrictions, we request that you contact us prior to traveling outside the United States.
-We will update our system to allow you to use your card from your destination.
+Due to these restrictions, we request that you contact us prior to traveling outside the United States to determine whether you will be able to use your 1st MidAmerica debit or credit card.

 Credit and debit card fraud generally occurs when cards or card numbers